CGNS/cgns.github.io/_sources/standard/hdf5.rst.txt

 Dedicated HDF5 Structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The *CGNS node* is an HDF5 group.
 It contains attributes, an optional dataset and optional child groups.
-This structure is required and can be extended by other implementors as long as the following requirements are fullfilled.
+This structure is required and can be extended by other implementers as long as the following requirements are fulfilled.

 In a CGNS tree, most of the nodes are *normal* nodes.
 These nodes can optionally contain data and have other nodes as children.

 There are special nodes, such as the root node and the nodes managing the links.
 These special link structures use the HDF5 mount system.
-It is not necessary for either the MLL or SLL users to understand the HDF5 mount system, but it should be understood by SLL implementors.
+It is not necessary for either the MLL or SLL users to understand the HDF5 mount system, but it should be understood by SLL implementers.

 The CGNS Node Mapping
 ~~~~~~~~~~~~~~~~~~~~~